A fill-in question consists of a phrase, sentence, or paragraph with a blank space where a student provides the missing word or words.

 - Click New exercise, fill in a title and click Save.

-- Click New question, select Fill-in and click Save.
+- Click New question and select Fill-in question.

 - Fill in the question description.

 - Fill in the answer field and click Gap at the places you want to create a blank.

 - Click New gap, fill in a gap name and (if needed) select the option Require numeric answer (margin is in points) and/or Case sensitive.

 - Click Add answer, fill in the content and fill in the number of points.
 Repeat this for all the answer options.

 - Click the more_vert-icon at the top of the question and you can use various options.

 This marks the question as a bonus question.

 This question will not be taken into account for the grades of exempt students.